Tranquillity Base > mChapters > User Guide

 Opening Files

-Adding a Text Track for Chapter Marker
+Adding a Text Track for Chapters

-Using a Text Track as Chapter Markers
+Using a Text Track for Chapters

 macOS 11 or earlier